Frequently Asked Questions

 See price in top right corner

-$100-$600 USD, depending on how many optional activities in which you’d like to participate
+$100-600 USD, depending on how many optional activities you choose to do

 If you require assistance in booking your international airfare, we would be happy to help you.

 Please note: It is mandatory for all of our travelers to have Emergency Medical insurance that covers both emergency evacuation and repatriation to the sum of $200,000 USD.
 We also strongly recommend purchasing cancellation insurance as well.

 Tipping is optional and not expected, but we recommend $40-$50 USD per person per week for your G Adventures tour leader.